Q: Where can I find the voice in Windows 10/11 Settings?

-Q: Can CereProc voices be run on MacOS Mojave?
+Q: Can CereProc voices be run on MacOS Monterey?

 Q: When I install a downloaded voice, it prompts me for a license.
 Where do I get the license from?

-A: The license key for each of the purchased voices is sent in the invoice email, immediately after the purchase of a voice.
+A: In v5 and earlier of CereProc voices, the license key for each of the purchased voices is sent in the invoice email, immediately after the purchase of a voice.
 If you did not receive, or have deleted the email, please contact CereProc using the support request form.
+CereProc will not send out licenses for orders made more than five years previously.

 Q: Which versions of Windows can be used with CereProc voices?

-A: CereProc voices for Microsoft SAPI can be used with Windows XP, Vista and Windows 7 (32 bit and 64bit), Windows 8, Windows 8.1 and Windows 10.
+A: CereProc voices for Microsoft SAPI can be used with Windows 7 (32 bit and 64bit), Windows 8, Windows 8.1, Windows 10 and Windows 11.

 Q: I have installed a CereProc voice.
 How can I listen to it?